Powerful explosion rocks Lebanon's capital Beirut, thousands injured | DW | 04.08.2020

 International community responds

 The White House announced that the United States was monitoring the explosion very closely and was ready to "offer all possible assistance."
-The European Union, France and Iran also both announced they would help Lebanon in any way necessary.
+The European Union, France, Saudi Arabia and Iran also both announced they would help Lebanon in any way necessary.

 After the blast, Israel said it had nothing to do with the explosion.
 Israel's Foreign Minister Gabi Ashkenazi told Israeli TV that he believed the explosion was most likely caused by a fire, urging "caution around speculation."
 Israel also added its voice to those offering humanitarian aid.